eurekaclinical/eureka-python-client/README.md

 Clients for accessing Eureka!
 Clinical's web services APIs

 ## Requirements
+* Python 2.7.10 or higher.
+Installation instructions for CentOS 6 are available at http://toomuchdata.com/2014/02/16/how-to-install-python-on-centos/.
+We use virtualenv as described on that page.
-* Requires Python 2.7.10 or higher and the requests module (can be installed using pip)
+* The requests module (can be installed using `sudo pip install requests`) version >= 2.11.0.

+## Installation
+On the command line, execute `python setup.py install`.

 ## Example
 If you run eureka on your local machine using `mvn tomcat7:run`, you can access the REST APIs from python as follows: